zyzjaffery/encoding/README.md

  The unmarshaller will allocate doc attachment count and references fields to hold the document content.

-### Omitting Fields in XML Output
+### Omitting Fields in XML and JSON Output

-Omitting fields works as simple as adding omitempty to the xml tags associated with a field - see the above document snippet for an example.
+Omitting fields works as simple as adding omitempty to the xml or json tags associated with a field - see the above document snippet for an example.

 ## Next